p4lang/p4c/docs/simple_switch.md

 `@atomic` annotation in your P4_16 program in order for this level of atomicity to be guaranteed for you.

-It is still recommended to use the `@atomic` annotation in your P4_16 code to mark blocks of code containing multiple register accesses that you wish to be atomic relative to other packets being processed, but as of March 2019, the BMv2 implementation ignores such annotations.
+BMv2 v1model as of October 2019 _ignores_ `@atomic` annotations in
+your P4_16 programs.
+Thus even if you use such annotations, this does not cause BMv2 to treat any block of code larger than one action call as an atomic transaction.

 ### BMv2 `random` implementation notes